-After getting my diploma in chemistry I started my PhD 1994 in the Institute of Physiology working on blood coagulation factor IX supervised by Prof. Dr. R.E.
+After getting my diploma in chemistry I started my PhD 1994 working on blood coagulation factor IX supervised by Prof. Dr. R.E.
 Zimmermann.

 The Innovative Traing Network “Biomechanics in health and disease: advanced physical tools for innovative early diagnosis” (Phys2BioMed) will involve sixteen partners, merging diverse competences at European level, from different fields like nanoscience and nanotechnology, physics, biology, and medicine.
 Phys2BioMed will offer excellent interdisciplinary and cross-sectoral training to a team of motivated early stage researchers (ESRs) on the application of cutting-edge physical tools for the mechanical phenotyping of cells and tissues of clinical relevance, aiming at developing novel early-diagnostic tools.